 The Leeds band scored Top 20 hits with This Is An Emergency and I'm Not Sorry, back in 2007/2008.
-While their first two albums had success - debut Wait for Me was certified Platinum and the follow-up Emergency was given Gold status - 2011's Up Guards And At 'Em! and 2013's We Met At Sea didn't spawn any hits.
-This didn't deter the band, as they issued their last album, Broken Glances, in 2017 and The Pigeon Detectives have a UK tour in the diary for next year, kicking off at the O2 Ritz in Manchester on 21 April 2021.
+While their first two albums had success (debut Wait for Me was certified Platinum and the follow-up Emergency was given Gold status) 2011's Up Guards And At 'Em! and 2013's We Met At Sea didn't spawn any hits.
+This didn't deter the band, as they issued their last album, Broken Glances, in 2017 and The Pigeon Detectives had a UK tour in the diary for 2021.
+The dates, however, have had to be postponed.

 The Rumble Strips

 Best known for their gorgeous 2007 track Girls & Boys In Love, the Devon band's second album, Welcome To The Walk Alone, was produced by Mark Ronson after the band had remixed his single for Amy Winehouse, Back In Black.
 After touring the album in 2010, the group went on hiatus, with each member living in a different part of the world.
 They came together for five days in 2015 and recorded some new material, which was issued as an album, The Lightship Recordings, the following year.

 Hot Hot Heat

 Hailing form Victoria, in BC, Canada, Hot Hot Heat were best known for their indie club classic Bandages, and the accompanying album Make Up The Breakdown was not to be sniffed at either.
 The band - fronted by the energetic Steve Bays - released four more albums, with a self-titled 2016 outing being presented as Hot Hot Heat's final recording.
 Bays now performs with the band Mounties and is a sought-after producer.